unapologeticaf/unapologeticaf.github.io/content/self-publishing my poetry book Stray.md

 - Mixam

 in the following days I'll check out their options and see if they can be a good fit for my poetry book

+I'm signing up for Lulu first. here's how it went:
+- verified my email and started exploring my options
+- stuck with creating a new account when I click on "sell"
+- oh ok I needed to go on https://www.lulu.com/create
+- ok they have Luly Bookstore AND Global Distribution, but for the latter I need copyright, ISBN, and a cover page.
+I know nothing about ISBN and that copyright page, might be worth investigating
+- Global Distribution includes Amazon, which wouldn't be bad, meaning that people can still choose Amazon, but it's not on me
+- I picked a title, Stray, set language to English and book category to poetry
+- for copyright, they let me pick CC BY NC SA, the same as this digital garden. good
+- for ISBN, it's a code meant to identify books... and Lulu provides a free one that will always be tied to them, idc as long as I'm good to go. after generating mine, they give me some download options for a barcode since I'll need to put that code on specific pages of the book
+- hit my first roadblock with "Interior File Upload", a PDF with all the interior pages

+they offer a book creation guide: [lulu-book-creation-guide.pdf](https://assets.lulu.com/media/guides/en/lulu-book-creation-guide.pdf)

+I'll be reading that, and set up my PDF file in the upcoming days